Public Safety Building Groundbreaking Ceremony - May 3, 2019

-ON AUGUST 8, 2017, VOTERS ARE REQUESTED TO VOTE ON REPLACING KEY FACILITIES
+ON AUGUST 8, 2017, VOTERS APPROVED REPLACING KEY FACILITIES

 CITY COUNCIL CALLS SPECIAL ELECTION